 Operation codes allow a computer program to issue an order to the computer and for it to interpret and execute it.

 In order for machines, equipment and computers to be able to receive and execute a specific order, it is necessary to issue instructions in a language that they can understand.
 Therefore, these instructions are written in a programming language containing operation codes or is ultimately translated into a series of opcodes.

 These codes are written in a language that we generally know, such as English, and are then translated by a compiler or translator program for machines to understand it in their binary language.
 That is, the mnemonic instructions written in our language for the interpretation of us humans, have their equivalent in binary language so that machines can easily interpret them.
 And thus be able to act on the instruction received and execute it correctly.

 In it we can see some OP_CODES belonging to the instructions capable of executing a processor or CPU computer (specifically the x86 from Intel).
 As you can see it is somewhat cryptic to read and it can hardly be programmed using it (although some developments are made in this type of language due to its speed).

-The situation in the crypto world is not very different and in Bitcoin For example, we can see something like this:
+The situation in the world cripto, is not very different and Bitcoin For example, we can see something like this:

 Types of opcodes in the Bitcoin script